shivam-Purohit/kcidb/doc/administrator_guide.md

 interacting with the PostgreSQL database.
 It is used to manage and manipulate data stored in a PostgreSQL database, as well as to administer and configure the database itself.

-1) Debian-based distros like Ubuntu:
+For Debian-based distros like Ubuntu:

     apt-get install postgresql-client

-2) Fedora-based distros like Nobara:
+For Fedora-based distros like Nobara:

     sudo dnf install postgresql